 - Personal development: individuals receive training and are able to improve their professional practice.

 - Spread of learning within the organisation: learning and innovations arising from the process are often spread beyond the participating service to other services within the organisation.

 - Benchmarking and trend analysis: we produce national aggregated and thematic reports enabling services to benchmark their own performance against other services, and identifying trends in service provision.

 Both the accreditation and developmental memberships have a self-review and peer-review phase.
 All new QNPICU members will begin on the Developmental membership.
 Accreditation will be suggested to members when they are meeting a certain number of type 1 standards.
 See below for the review phases:

 During this phase, the service will undertake a self-review, including a series of surveys for staff, patients and carers.

 These enable the multi-disciplinary team to review their local procedures and practices against the standards and, if necessary, to make the changes required to achieve accreditation.
-The self-review will take place over three months.
+The self-review will take place either over two months (developmental membership) or three months (accreditation membership).
 A summary of the results from the self-review forms the basis of the discussion at the peer-review visit.

 Information from the self- and peer-review is compiled into a summary report which is verified by the peer-review team and the service before being submitted to the Accreditation Committee (AC).
-The Committee makes a decision about the service’s accreditation.
+If services are not reaching a certain threshold of type 1 standards, they may be deferred to the developmental membership.
+The committee makes a decision about the service’s accreditation.

 There are three categories of accreditation status: